astrohart/MFR/MFR.Engines.Matching/README.md

 ##### Summary

-Searches for matches to textual-search criteria patterns and regexes in the pathnames of folders, according to rules specified by configuration settings.
+Searches for matches to textual-search criteria patterns and regexes in the pathnames of folders, according to rules specified by projectFileRenamerConfiguration settings.

-<a name='M-MFR-Engines-Matching-FolderNameMatchingEngine-#ctor-MFR-Settings-Configuration-Interfaces-IConfiguration-'></a>
+<a name='M-MFR-Engines-Matching-FolderNameMatchingEngine-#ctor-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration-'></a>
 ### #ctor() `constructor`

 ##### Summary